 Backwards Course Design

 Many faculty are tempted to design a course by listing the readings or topics we want to cover.
-A "learner-focused" approach starts with determining the short-and long-term learning goals and "designing backwards".
-This approach is called "backward design" because, although it is logical, it begins at the opposite end of the traditional planning process.
+A "learner-focused" approach starts with determining the short-term and long-term learning goals and "designing backwards."
+This approach is called "backwards design" because, although it is logical, it begins at the opposite end of the traditional planning process.
 This template (PDF) may help you to design your course backwards.

 First Step: Identify Learning Outcomes for the Students